asbhogal/Image-Editor/README.md

 </div>

-An image editor which allows the user to import a picture and adjust it using different filters.
-This has been coded using vanilla HTML5, CSS3 (SCSS) and JavaScript.
-The editor is fully responsive and is optimised for the web.
+An image editor which allows the user to import a picture and adjust it using different filters, including brightness, inversion, saturation and rotation.
+This has been coded using vanilla HTML5, CSS3 (SCSS) and JavaScript, is fully responsive and is optimized for the web.

 <strong>:heavy_check_mark: Features:</strong><br>
   - Import image (currently 600 x 400 dimensions)